-While some business owners assume that local listings auto-update, local listings actually require some effort to remain accurate and drive traffic to your website, and your physical location.
+While some school principals assume that local listings auto-update, local listings actually require some effort to remain accurate and drive traffic to your school's website, and your physical location.

-Before you doze off, NAP stands for Name Address Phone number.
+Before you doze off, NAP stands for Name, Address, and Phone number.
 It’s important enough to have its own acronym.
 This has to be consistent EVERYWHERE.
-Don’t use different phone number on different directories and your website.
-Don’t deviate on how you present your company name.
+Don’t use a different phone number on different directories and your website.
+Don’t deviate on how you present your school name.
 If there is an “Inc.” at the end, use it consistently.
 If your address has a suite number, decide if it’s “Suite 300” or “Ste. #300” and stick with it.
 The name of the game is consistency.

-Check the category your business is in to verify that it’s showing up in the correct searches.
+Check the category your school is in to verify that it’s showing up in the correct searches.
 Don’t forget to add reviews and photos to all of your listings.
-Not only do consumers react positively to a complete business profile, but so do search engines.
+Not only do prospective parents react positively to a complete school profile, but so do search engines.

 Google My Business is the first place to start when verifying your information, but don’t stop there.
 There are a plethora (that means a lot) of major directories, and you should be updating them all to ensure they are accurate.